 What is the SBA 504 Loan?

 The 504 Loan is a program that creates jobs, promotes business growth, and provides business financing.
 To offer loans, the SBA partners with Certified Development Companies (CDC), which are non-profit corporations fostering economic development in their communities.
 Initially, the SBA certifies and regulates CDCs, and then the CDC works with small businesses to provide them with funding.

 With this program, the loan is a combination of efforts on the part of three entities: a lender, the CDC, and the borrower.
 The lender contributes up to 50 percent of the loan, CDC covers 40 percent, while the borrower contributes 10 percent.

 This loan provides several benefits over the traditional 7(a) loan, such as lower interest rates, down payments, and fees.
 The maximum loan amount at this time is $5.5 million.
 In addition, the 504 loan includes longer repayment terms, larger loan amounts, and no additional collateral is needed to apply.

 How Can You Qualify for This SBA Loan?

 Like many bank loans, qualification can depend mostly on your credit score.
 The higher the score, the better your chances will be of being approved for your desired amount.
 In addition, if you have outstanding debt, it could deter the CDC or lender from supplying you with this type of loan.

-Securing proof of down payment and proof of loan repayment is necessary.
-This means you’ll need a bank account with the 10 percent for your down payment and some more money for loan repayment.
+To qualify, securing proof of down payment and proof of loan repayment is necessary.
+This means you’ll need a bank account with the 10 percent for your down payment and additional funds for loan repayment.
 Businesses with a history of bankruptcies, foreclosures, and tax liens will face difficulty in securing the ideal business loan.

-The net worth of your business must not exceed $15 million, with an average annual income of $5 million or less (after federal income taxation) in the two years before the application is submitted.
+The net worth of your business must not exceed $15 million, with an average net income of $5 million or less (after federal income taxes) in the two years before the application is submitted.